josephcopenhaver/csv-go/README.md

 		// if BorrowRow=true or BorrowFields=true then implementation reading rows from the Reader MUST NOT keep the rows or byte sub-slices alive beyond the next call to cr.Scan() rw, err := cw.NewRecord()
 		if err != nil {
-			// note if you are just going to panic, consider calling MustNewRecord()
+			// note if you are just going to panic or are certain
+			// the Writer state never errors unexpectedly / becomes
-			// instead of the NewRecord() function
+			// hard-locked, consider MustNewRecord() instead of
+			// NewRecord()
 			panic(err)
 		}
 		for _, s := range cr.Row() {